thomcorah/dmu-multimedia/cross-module/refresher-tasks-lev-5/refresher-tasks.md

 ## 5.
 Create a page that mimics the Danish flag, filling the page, and so that it resizes as the browser window changes size.
+(bonus points: do the same but for the Icelandic flag)

 ## 6.
-As with number 5, but this time recreate the Icelandic flag.

-## 7.
 Create a page that contains a video using the `<video>` element.
 It should have a poster image and use all three file formats.

-## 8.
+## 7.
 Create a page with a blue square that:
 * turns blue when the mouse hovers over it
 * turns back to blue when the mouse is no longer over it
 * transitions both changes over 0.3 seconds

+## 8.
+Create a page with a box with a 0 in it.
+Every second, the number in the box goes up by 1.

 ## 9.
 Create a page with a green square that starts off in the top left corner but moves 50 pixels to the right every time it's clicked.